ubccpsc/310/project/Deliverable1.md

 ## "Change Log"

+This file may be changed slightly over the course of the term.
 To see when this file was last updated, look at the date of the commit in the pale blue box above the file.
 To see what was changed, you can view the commit history and associated diffs using the history button just above the top right of the file.
 We have updated this file since d0 with some minor changes/clarifications so please check!

 ## Dataset